Charles Lawrie

-Charles Dundas Lawrie (8 February 1923 – 31 August 1976) was a Scottish amateur golfer, administrator, and golf course architect; described as one of golf architecture's finest representatives.
+Charles Dundas Lawrie (8 February 1923 – 31 August 1976) was a Scottish amateur golfer, administrator, and golf course architect.
+He was described as one of golf architecture's finest representatives.

 Personal life

 Lawrie was born on 8 February 1923, in Edinburgh, son of Alfred Lawrie, a stockbroker and president of the Scottish Rugby Union, and Jean Maxwell Lawrie (née Cook).
 The family lived at 5 Moray Place on the prestigious Moray Estate in west Edinburgh.
 His father was partner in Lawrie & Ker of 4 St Andrew Square.

 He and his family moved to North Berwick where he learned to play golf, winning the Elco Medal in 1937 at the children's course at North Berwick Golf Club.
 He won the Gold Medal at a junior tournament at Carnoustie in 1939.
 He was educated at Fettes and Oxford, where 'he was a cricket star'.
 Whilst at Oxford University he gained five "Blues" in different sports.
 His cousin, James Haldane Lawrie, was a businessman, financier and patron of the arts.
 James was Chairman of the English Opera Group, and Benjamin Britten dedicated The Beggar's Opera (1948) to him.

 Charles fought in World War II as a 2nd Lt. in the Coldstream Guards.
 As Sheriff of Anglesey, he took part in the Queen's coronation visit in 1953 in Caernarvon Castle.
 He died aged only 53 in his birthplace, Edinburgh.
 He is buried in North Berwick Cemetery.
 The grave lies near the south-west corner.